jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 In support of our research, we developed a scoring algorithm (Figure 3\.3\) designed to measure the relative quality of component migration decisions.
-The component choice algorithm is derived from eight common\-sense rules distilled from the insights in the previous chapter.
+The “component choice” algorithm is derived from eight common\-sense rules distilled from the insights in the previous chapter.
 Research results:
-1\.10% of the projects in the Maven Central ecosys\- tem are being used in production apps and only 25% of those are actively being updated, which itself is a massive and complex effort.
 1\.
+10% of the projects in the Maven Central ecosys\- tem are being used in production apps — and only 25% of those are actively being updated, which itself is a massive and complex effort.
-Upgrade decisions are highly variable and fre\- quently suboptimal, yet herd behavior doesnt lie.
+2\.
+Upgrade decisions are highly variable and fre\- quently suboptimal, yet herd behavior doesn’t lie.
-1\.
+3\.
 Newer versions are generally better, but not always best.
 FIGURE 3\.2
 DATA ANALYZED